3...2...1...Liftoff! A salute to GOES-S

 Visit the NOAA/NASA GOES-R site at www.GOES-R.gov

-The primary instrument aboard the GOES-R satellite is the Advanced Baseline Imager, or ABI, the namesake of Harris' class of next-generation geostationary environmental instruments.
-In addition to the ABI instruments built for the United States, Harris also built ABI-class instruments for Japan, known as the Advanced Himawari Imager (AHI), which launched in October 2014 aboard the Himawari-8 satellite for the Japanese Meteorological Agency.
-The AHI began operation in July 2015, providing a rich array of environmental data from the eastern hemisphere.
-The ABI-class technology is also scheduled to launch aboard Korean Aerospace Research Institute's second geostationary weather satellite, GEO-KOMPSAT-2A.
-In total, Harris is delivering 7 ABI-class instruments around the world to bring next-generation weather imagery across the globe.
+The primary instrument aboard the GOES-R series is the ABI, the namesake of Harris' class of next-generation geostationary environmental instruments.
+In addition to the instruments for the United States (GOES-R, GOES-S, GOES-T, and GOES-U), Harris built ABI-class instruments for Japan’s Advanced Himawari Imager (AHI).
+Launched in 2014 and 2016 aboard the Himawari-8 and Himawari-9 satellites, respectively, AHI has provided a rich array of environmental data for the Eastern Hemisphere.
+ABI-class technology is also scheduled to launch aboard South Korea’s GEO-KOMPSAT-2A satellite.
+In total, Harris has built seven ABI-class instruments for the world’s leading meteorological agencies.

 GOES-R Enterprise Ground System

-NOAA's ground system, built by Harris, is ready to communicate with GOES-R. The system represents a quantum leap in the timeliness, quantity, and accuracy of remotely sensed meteorological data.
-With a breakthrough space-based sensor capability collecting more data at faster rates, a ground system equally transformational is required to deliver the advancements expected by NOAA and the nation.
-Harris state-of-the-art enterprise ground system communicates with and controls the GOES-R spacecraft, receives the raw data from the GOES-R instruments, and prepares the data for distribution to the National Weather Service’s Advanced Weather Interactive Processing (AWIPS) system and more than 10,000 direct users to ensure protection of lives and property.
+A breakthrough space-based sensor capability that collects more data at faster rates than ever before requires an equally transformational ground system to process and deliver data to users.
+Harris’ state-of-the-art GOES-R enterprise ground system communicates with and controls the satellites, receives the raw data from the instruments, and prepares the data for distribution to the National Weather Service’s Advanced Weather Interactive Processing (AWIPS) system and more than 10,000 direct users.

 For more information about Harris Corporation's partnership with NOAA and NASA for the GOES-R program, contact us at: firstname.lastname@example.org.